 Figure 4 also shows that the deliberative aspects of democracy have declined in 20 countries.
 This trend reflects the starker polarisation of societies, which is accompanied by the spread of hateful and disrespectful speech in public debate.
-According to the V-Dem data, in countries where society is heavily polarised there is a greater risk that the quality of democracy will decline substantially.

-In addition, the governments of countries undergoing autocratisation are more likely than others to be nationalist.
-Figure 5 shows the extent to which governments espouse nationalist ideologies.
-These data are based on the assessments of V-Dem experts, with high scores indicating a high degree of nationalism.
-The black line depicts the development of nationalism in countries that have, since 1910, not undergone autocratisation.
+According to the V-Dem data, in countries where society is heavily polarised there is a greater risk that the quality of democracy will decline substantially.18 with high scores indicating a high degree of nationalism.19 The black line depicts the development of nationalism in countries that have, since 1910, not undergone autocratisation.
 The dotted red line and dots represent the average score in the countries that were affected by autocratisation in the respective year.
-The figure provides two key insights: Firstly, nationalism is significantly more widespread in autocratising countries than in countries not undergoing autocratisation.
-Secondly, there has even been a rise in nationalism over time in non-autocratising countries.
+The figure provides two key insights: Firstly, nationalism is significantly more widespread in autocratising countries than in countries not undergoing autocratisation.20 Secondly, there has even been a rise in nationalism over time in non-autocratising countries.